stephensanchez/familiar/README.md

 * Spatial evaluation of a board also changes priority of abilities, but may be a feature added on afterwards.
 * The idea is to simulate a fight multiple times to get a general difficulty rating

+Additional Notes
+* Dungeons are trickier -- need a way to evaluate a series of encounters, or encounter "trees", where a combination of encounters could occur, and characters have a sense of conserving spells that will not regenerate (definitely future-future feature)